luca-jt/Leafy/README.md

 For 2D sprites you can define sprite positions on defined grids or in an absolute way.
 For 3D rendered entities, you can load them from ``.obj`` and ``.mtl`` files and manipulate them with e.g. scaling or materials/textures.
 There are also a lot of other rendering-specific settings that can be modified here.

-...
+Some of them can be controlled not only by the presence of certain components, but also by various bits of ``EntityFlags``.
+There are also some primitive functions that can be used that don't rely on entity data.

 ### Animation System
 The animation system is responsible for all Physics simulations and animations for rendered entities.
-The physics simulations are done dynamically an only require a small amount of base components and can be more specifically controlled by various bits of ``EntityFlags`` and other additional components.
+The physics simulations are done dynamically, only require a small amount of base components and can be more specifically controlled by various bits of ``EntityFlags`` and other additional components.
 The physics simulations include collision handling and mechanics.
 More specific information on the use cases of all the different components later.

-...
+There is also a broad spectrum of settings that can be directly accessed in the system struct.

 ### Entity Manager
 The entity manager is responsible for storing all the data that is associated with entities.